Early Signs Of Antisocial Personality Disorder In Children

 Stealing

 Children with conduct disorder might justify their actions by thinking that others owe them or that they deserve what they take.
-The continuous pattern of theft can start with minor behaviors but worsen and lead to more serious legal issues as they age.
+The continuous pattern of theft can start with minor behaviors but lead to more serious legal issues as they age.
 Parents might find missing items at home or receive complaints from the child’s school about stolen items.

 Aggressive behavior